TheCSharpAcademy/CodeReviews.Console.CodingTracker/README.md

+# Coding Tracker

 A console-based CRUD application to track coding sessions; start-time, end-time, and calculates the duration based on the two, developed using C# and SQLite.

 ## Given Requirements

 - When the application starts, it should create a SQLite database if one isn’t present.
 - It should also create a table in the database where the coding sessions will be logged.
 - Users need to be able to insert, delete, update, and view logged coding sessions.
 - All possible errors should be handled so that the application never crashes.
 - The application should only be terminated when the user inserts 0.
-- Interaction with the database should be done using raw SQL; no mappers such as Entity Framework are allowed.
+- Interaction with the database should be done using raw SQL;
+no mappers such as Entity Framework are allowed.
 - Users should be able to log start and end times manually.
 - The application should calculate the duration of a coding session based on start and end times.
 - The application should use the "Spectre.Console" library to display data.
 - A configuration file should contain the database path and connection strings.
 - The code should be organized with separation of concerns.